Instructor | Texts |Objectives | Class Structure | Grading | Policies | Submissions | Readings

 Please send any questions with the subject line C++ QUESTION so that I may more easily respond.

 A variant of the "portfolio method", analogous to the writing portfolios used in College Writing Seminar, will be used in this course.
-Students are required to submit programs to the instructor on a regular basis for review and critique according to the syllabus.
+Students are required to submit programs to the instructor on a regular basis for review and critique, with deadlines set in Moodle.
 The instructor will review your programs electronically with written critiques through Moodle.
 It is your responsibility to understand the critiques and either resubmit the project or apply the comments to future projects.